Vihaan8/Vihaan8/README.md

 **About me**

-- I studied Data Science at UC Berkeley and am now in graduate training at Duke University.
+- I studied Data Science at UC Berkeley and am now in grad school at Duke University.
 Between my education, I worked 3 years as a Data Engineer at the American Heart Association.
 - My GitHub has just a few Data Engineering, AI, and NLP projects I have built, mostly to learn.
 My other work projects are sadly set to private because they were proprietary work-related.
 - When I am not building, you can usually find me in nature somewhere.
 Either snorkeling, scuba diving, or hiking up pretty cool places!!
 - The best way to reach me is at: vihaan.manchanda@duke.edu